How to Deal With Overwhelm (Without Giving Up on Yourself)

 In a world obsessed with control and productivity, the art of surrender can feel foreign.
 Yet learning how to surrender, through mindfulness, self-compassion, and daily spiritual practice, is one of the most powerful ways to rediscover peace and balance.

-In this reflection, we’ll explore the difference between surrender and giving up, and how mindful surrender can become a doorway to peace, healing, and renewed strength.
+I’m Nathan Hirschaut, a spiritual teacher devoted to helping others find inner peace and purpose through mindful living.
+In this reflection, we’ll explore the difference between surrender and giving up — and how mindful surrender can become a doorway to peace, healing, and renewed strength.

 Giving Up: The Collapse of Faith